pypa/pipx/docs/explanation/scope.md

 ## Configuration and state

-Ordinary pipx commands do not search the current directory or its parents for configuration. `pipx sync PATH` applies the desired application state from the manifest at `PATH`; pipx does not infer that path.
+Ordinary pipx commands do not search the current directory or its parents for configuration. `pipx manifest sync PATH` applies the desired application state from the manifest at `PATH`; pipx does not infer that path.
 The manifest accepts tool state instead of arbitrary command defaults.

 pipx records resolved dependencies with the PyPA [`pylock.toml` specification](https://packaging.python.org/en/latest/specifications/pylock-toml/).
-PEP 751 defines `pylock.toml` and named files such as `pylock.black.toml` when a manifest needs more than one lock. `pipx lock PATH` uses nab to resolve each locked tool in isolation. `pipx install --lock` accepts one explicit lock path. pipx does not use `requirements.txt` as a state or lock format.
+PEP 751 defines `pylock.toml` and named files such as `pylock.black.toml` when a manifest needs more than one lock.
+`pipx manifest lock PATH` uses nab to resolve each locked tool in isolation. `pipx install --lock` accepts one explicit lock path. pipx does not use `requirements.txt` as a state or lock format.

 pipx exposes top-level policy when pip and uv honor the same contract.
 Backend arguments carry controls specific to pip or uv. `--cooldown DAYS` maps one pipx release-age policy to both backends.